tesamarosan96-cmd/astro-blog-starter-template/src/content/blog/second-post.md

 Operating Costs: The company formation process is only €149 for an entrepreneur or €199 for an LLC, and the virtual address is €400 euros a year or €35 per month!

-*Housing*: To fulfill residency requirements, you must maintain a registered local address.
+Housing: To fulfill residency requirements, you must maintain a registered local address.
 Rental rates typically range from €300 to €1500 per month depending on the location and asset class.

 Belgrade Periphery: Apartments in suburban districts range from €250–€550.